-Summer is just around the corner, and besides sweating more than we want to, we have to worry about getting sunburned while we are trying to enjoy the sun and summer.
-Sun exposure plays a significant role in our overall health as well as the health of our skin.
-It is important in the production of natural source vitamin D, and experts feel this is the best form of Vit D available.
-However, the current trend is to supplement with pills and rely on vitamin D in the diet as it can be difficult to know if you are meeting your required dose of Vit D each and every day.
+Summer has arrived and besides sweating more than we want to, we have to worry about getting sunburned while we are trying to enjoy the sun and summer.
+Sun exposure plays an important role in our overall health as well as the health of our skin.
+For one thing, it is important in the production of natural source vitamin D, and experts feel this is the best form of Vit D available; however, the current trend is to supplement with pills and rely on vitamin D in the diet as it can be difficult to know if you are really meeting your required dose of Vit D each and every day.
 For many of us, the question on our minds is: “To sun or not to sun?”
-Certainly, exposure to ultraviolet rays from the sun is something of a double-edged sword.
+Certainly exposure to ultraviolet rays from the sun is something of a double-edged sword.

 The skin is the largest organ in the body, acting as a shield against the external environment and also controlling the absorption of external substances into the body and subsequently into the blood stream.
 Most popular sunscreens recommended by physicians who don’t provide the exceptional products that Laser and Skin Care Medspa, Red Deer’s Med Spa offers, contain high concentrations of questionable chemicals.